andytseng1993/Pathfinding/README.md

     Repeat steps 4 through 7 until there are no more unvisitedNode cells or touch the end point.
     If no more unvisitedNode, it mean cannot find finish node.
 Return visitedNodesInOrder.

+# A\* algorithm

+Almost the same as Dijkstra algorithm, and one important aspect of A\* is f = g + h.

+- F is the total cost of the node. --> Recording in node.distance.
+- G is the distance between the current node and the start node. --> Recording in node.gScore.
+- H is the heuristic — estimated distance from the current node to the end node. --> Using Pythagorean theorem to caculate the distance.
+  Before get the currentNode, use sort the node.distance to arrange the unvisitedNode.

 # PRIM Maze

 1. Make every cell is wall and maze unvisited cell.